How do I maintain three blogs and still have time to write books? It’s because I use the best blogging tools.

 If I had to choose the single best marketing tool for my blog and book promotion, Revive Old Post would be my number one choice by a very long way.

 If you have some technical ability, you could also consider SNAP Auto-Poster.
 It takes some work to set up, but the benefit is that you can post automatically to many more platforms and networks.

 How safe is your blog?
 Do you have a backup?
 (Free and Paid)

 Many free backup plugins do not offer a full restore function, so they are useless.
-Don’t necessarily trust your hosting service either, as most only offer short term backups of usually only 7 days.
+Don’t necessarily trust your hosting service either, as most only offer short-term backups of usually only seven days.

 UpdraftPlus has the huge benefit of being able to save backup files automatically to Google Drive, Dropbox, OneDrive, Amazon S3, email, plus more remote locations.
 Off-site backups are the most secure means of protecting your site.

 Updraft is a free and paid backup plugin that works without a hitch.
-I have been using it for a long time now, and it has saved me on many occasions, particularly when a plugin update goes horribly wrong.
+I have been using the pro version for a long time now.
+It has saved me on many occasions, particularly when a plugin update goes horribly wrong.

-Your writing ability is your number one asset, but you only have so much time available to you.
-Saving time on checking and proofreading gives you more time to write, as does a little automation in getting your blog posts shared on social media.
+Saving time on checking and proofreading gives you more time to write.
+So does a little automation in getting your blog posts shared on social media.